OrGreenberg/DemystifyingFlux/background.md

 Unlike diffusion models that rely on stochastic sampling, noise schedules, and denoising objectives, Rectified Flow leverages a velocity-based formulation that defines a deterministic transport path from noise to data.
 This approach eliminates the need for iterative noise perturbation and reverse denoising, enabling faster and more stable image synthesis.
 By solving a simple ODE with a learned velocity field, Rectified Flow achieves high-quality generation with significantly reduces complexity in both training and inference—making it a compelling and efficient alternative to traditional diffusion-based methods.

-While Rectified Flow is a training technique rather than an architectural innovation, its relevance to FLUX lies in the fact that FLUX was trained using this paradigm.
-Although this report primarily focuses on architectural aspects, we include this subsection to highlight the role Rectified Flow plays in shaping FLUX's performance and convergence behavior.

 ---
 <br>
 ## Transformers
 <a name="transformers"></a>

-**Transformers** are a class of neural network architectures originally developed for NLP tasks [^vaswani2017attention].
-Their core innovation is the **self-attention mechanism**, which lets the model learn relationships between all elements in a sequence.
+**Transformers** are a class of neural network architectures originally developed for natural language processing (NLP) tasks [^vaswani2017attention].

+The transformer’s core innovation is the *self-attention* mechanism, which enables the model to weigh relationships between all elements in an input sequence.
+This architecture has since become the foundation of many state-of-the-art models across modalities—including text, image, video, and multimodal systems.

-In each attention block, queries (Q), keys (K), and values (V) are computed via learned projections:
+In each attention block, the model computes three matrices from the input embeddings: queries (Q), keys (K), and values (V), using learned linear projections.
+The attention scores are computed as:

 $$
 \text{Attention}(Q, K, V) = \text{softmax}\left( \frac{QK^T}{\sqrt{d_k}} \right)V
 $$

-Where $$d_k$$ is the dimensionality of keys and the Softmax operation ensures the attention scores sum to 1.
+Here, $$d_k$$ is the dimensionality of the key vectors, and the softmax operation ensures the attention weights sum to 1.
 This mechanism allows the model to assign different levels of importance to different tokens when computing a new representation for each token in the sequence.
 In practice, multi-head attention is used, where multiple sets of $$Q$$/$$K$$/$$V$$ projections are computed in parallel to capture diverse types of relationships.

-For vision tasks, Vision Transformers (ViTs) [^dosovitskiy2020image] tokenize an image into fixed-size non-overlapping patches (e.g., $16\times16$ pixels), flatten each patch, and project them into an embedding space.
+For vision tasks, Vision Transformers (ViTs) [^dosovitskiy2020image] tokenize an image into fixed-size non-overlapping patches (e.g., $16\times16$ pixels),flatten each patch, and project them into an embedding space.
 These patch embeddings are then processed by a standard transformer encoder, often with added positional encodings to preserve spatial structure.
 This enables ViTs to model long-range dependencies across an image without convolutional inductive biases.

-In text-to-image generation, transformers often use **cross-attention** to condition image synthesis on textual prompts.
-In this setup, the image tokens (or latent features in the case of latent diffusion) act as queries, while the text embeddings serve as keys and values.
+While originally $$Q$$/$$K$$/$$V$$ represenations are all projected from the same input embedding in a process denotes *Self-Attention*, In text-to-image generation, transformers often use *Cross-Attention* to condition image synthesis on textual prompts.
+In this setup, the queries ($$Q$$) are projected from the image tokens, while the keys ($$K$$) and values ($$V$$) are projected from the text embeddings.
 This allows the model to modulate image generation based on semantic information from the prompt.

 <br>
 ---